AI Governance & Safety February 18, 2026 · 9 min read

 The Operating Model, Not the Manifesto

-AI governance is not a project with an end date.
+AI Governance is not a project with an end date.
 It is an operating model, a permanent capability that runs alongside your AI development lifecycle.
 The organizations that will navigate the next decade of AI regulation, risk, and opportunity are not the ones with the best ethics statements.
 They are the ones with the best plumbing: inventories that are current, validation that is independent, monitoring that is continuous, and accountability that is clear.

 Your ethics charter can stay on the wall.
 But your governance framework needs to be in the code, in the workflows, in the org chart, and in the audit trail.